GeoscienceAustralia/ptha/ptha_access/DETAILED_README.Rmd

 # **Obtaining detailed information on earthquake scenarios, tsunami initial conditions, and wave time-series**

-# ***NOTE: This is a beta release.
-Results may be updated if any issues are identified.
-Please report any problems via the github issues page, or send an email to the maintainer or to hazards@ga.gov.au***

 For every PTHA18 scenario we provide earthquake information, tsunami initial conditions, and wave time-series at every hazard point.
 Combined with the exceedance-rate modelling, such inputs can be used to drive local scale